 A Child’s Right to Survive & Thrive Course

 You can ensure safe childhoods.
 In this groundbreaking course, initiative co-developers Dr. Katherine Ortega Courtney and Dominic Cappello, authors of Anna, Age Eight and 100% Community, introduce you to “Anna’s story” and the strategies to ensure 100% of children, students, and families can thrive.

 100% Initiative Leaders & Action Team Courses

 Turn caring into action!
-If you’re on or joining a local action team, these courses provide you with an overview of the local initiative and how to make measurable and meaningful change across all communities building one-stop service hubs, community schools, and other technology-empowered, innovative strategies.
+If you are joining or are already part of a local action team, get an overview of your local initiative and learn how to make measurable and meaningful change by building one-stop service hubs, community schools, and other technology-empowered, innovative strategies.